-- 4. 8.
-4 In the event that FIDE receives a satisfactory open offer that covers all the necessary financial requirements, then FIDE may immediately terminate the bidding procedure. - 4.8.5 Each proposal shall contain the following particulars: - a) Proposed exact dates of the event. - b) Proposed tournament venue. - c) Proposed prize fund for the players (minimum 420,000 euros & should be offered net of any applicable taxes). - d) The contribution to FIDE (net of any applicable taxes and not less than 20% of the prize money). - e) Commitment to cover all financial obligations to FIDE. - f) Commitment to cover all organizational costs, in accordance with the regulations of the event. - g) Category of official hotel (minimum 4 stars), and name if possible, with special room rates including meals. - h) A statement that the applicant accepts the regulations of the event without any reservations. - i) An invitation for at least two members of the WCOC to inspect the proposed venue and examine the other conditions, with all travel/hotel expenses paid by the bidder. - j) Any bank guarantees as described in the bidding procedure. - k) The applicant's name, signatures and authentication.

-An organiser of any specific part of the Candidates Matches has the right to host at least one match of his representative player(s) in the first round.
+4.8.4 In the event that FIDE receives a satisfactory open offer that covers all the necessary financial requirements, then FIDE may immediately terminate the bidding procedure.

+4.8.5 Each proposal shall contain the following particulars:

+a) Proposed exact dates of the event in the last quarter of 2010.

+b) Proposed tournament venue.

+c) Proposed prize fund for the players (minimum 400,000 euros & should be offered net of any applicable taxes).

+d) The contribution to FIDE (net of any applicable taxes and not less than 20% of the prize money).

+e) Commitment to cover all financial obligations to FIDE.

+f) Commitment to cover all organizational costs, in accordance with the regulations of the event.

+g) Category of official hotel (minimum 4 stars), and name if possible, with special room rates including meals.

+h) A statement that the applicant accepts the regulations of the event without any reservations.

+i) An invitation for at least two members of the WCOC to inspect the proposed venue and examine the other conditions, with all travel/hotel expenses paid by the bidder.

+j) Any bank guarantees as described in the bidding procedure.

+k) The applicant's name, signatures and authentication.

-- 4.8.6 FIDE may exercise the right to reject any bid application if the conditions as stated in 4.8.8 below are not met. - 4.
-8. 7 FIDE may exercise the right to reject any bid application if the financial standing of the bid is unsatisfactory. - 4.
-8. 8 The FIDE Presidential Board shall decide which applicant shall be chosen.
-The decision reached shall be based on the following criteria, which are to be viewed as a whole: - a) prize fund - b) covering of organisational costs - c) playing conditions - d) providing visas to all players, trainers and officials - e) security assistance for all players and officials - f) chess activity both actual and potential in the country hosting the event - g) media possibilities - h) potential development of chess worldwide - i) climate conditions during the period of the tournament - j) taxation conditions in the hosting country in respect of the prize fund.
+4.8.6 FIDE may exercise the right to reject any bid application if the conditions as stated in 4.8.8 below are not met.

+4.8.7 FIDE may exercise the right to reject any bid application if the financial standing of the bid is unsatisfactory.

+4.8.8 The FIDE Presidential Board shall decide which applicant shall be chosen.
+The decision reached shall be based on the following criteria, which are to be viewed as a whole:

+- a) prize fund - b) covering of organisational costs - c) playing conditions - d) providing visas to all players, trainers and officials - e) security assistance for all players and officials - f) chess activity both actual and potential in the country hosting the event - g) media possibilities - h) potential development of chess worldwide - i) climate conditions during the period of the tournament - j) taxation conditions in the hosting country in respect of the prize fund.